a-ads/blog/content/blog/tracking-integration-with-binom.md

 Click the “Load from template” button

-Then, search and click “A-ADS”
+Then, search and click “AADS”

 ![Create new traffic source in Binom](../../static/assets/binom1.png "Create new traffic source in Binom")